 These doors once defined the entry of the First National Bank building built in 1906 on 10th and Baltimore streets and what is now home to the Central Branch of the Kansas City Public Library.
 Local architects Wilder and Wight designed the building in a neo-classical style with heavy stone masonry and frontal colonnade that complemented the ornate bronze doors.
 At just over seven feet in height, the doors disguise their weight with intricate design and open space that allow one to essentially see through their structure.

 This black and white photograph of Kansas City features several of the city's early historic buildings.
-Bold signs on buildings stand out amongst the structures, most notably marking the Westgate Hotel, the New York Life Building, and the New England Life Building in position to one another across the cityscape.
-The predominantly brick structures beneath the smoke-stack driven haze of the skyline complete an image of an industrializing city.
+Bold signs on buildings stand out amongst the structures, most notably the marking of the Westgate Hotel, the New York Life Building, and the New England Life Building in position to one another across the cityscape.
+The predominantly brick structures beneath the smoke stack driven haze of the skyline complete the image of an industrializing city.

 This birdhouse was modeled after Victorian architecture with a tight, heightened layout that features a tower, multiple roof lines, gabled windows with window boxes, and a ground level porch.
 Circular 1 1/4 inch cutouts on the left and right sides of the house provide entry suitable for smaller bird species.
 The house has a number of other design features particular to its target inhabitants including ventilation sources, non-toxic resin and paint materials, a spacious interior and removable back wall for easy cleaning.